CRITERIA POLLUTANT TAILPIPE EMISSIONS

 P01 / VOC Emissions

 Fiscal Year(FY) runs April to March | Scope: Toyota's North American Manufacturing Plants

 ABOUT THIS CHART: The primary concern with non-greenhouse gas air emissions is smog.
 Smog is formed as particulate matter, nitrogen oxides, and volatile organic compounds (VOCs) react with sunlight.
 Smog has been linked to several health issues and is particularly prevalent in dense urban areas with heavy traffic, industrial activity and sunny, warm climates.

 Painting operations generate most of Toyota’s VOC emissions.
-Toyota's North American manufacturing plants measure grams of VOCs emitted per square meter of vehicle surface area coated (g/m2).
-There was a slight increase in VOC emissions from fiscal year 2017 to 2018, due to some production shifting from better performing plants and truck deck painting at our assembly plant in Baja California, Mexico, where base coats are applied with a solvent-borne system.
+Toyota’s North American manufacturing plants measure grams of VOCs emitted per square meter of vehicle surface area coated (g/m2).
+There was a slight increase in VOC emissions from fiscal year 2018 to 2019 because of production shifting from cars to more trucks, mainly at our assembly plant in Baja California, Mexico, where base coats are applied with a solvent-borne system.
 We expect VOC emissions to decrease as we continue to improve transfer efficiency and launch additional water-borne paint systems.

 P02 / Endangered, Threatened or Protected Species on or Near Toyota Sites

 |All TMNA sites in North America||Monarch butterfly||On December 15, 2020, the U.S. Fish and Wildlife Service announced that listing the monarch as endangered or threatened under the Endangered Species Act is warranted, but precluded by higher priority listing actions.
 The monarch is now a candidate under the Endangered Species Act and its status will be reviewed annually until a listing decision is made.||See BIODIVERSITY/Biodiversity Targets|

 Ceanothus verrucosus (a medicinal shrub)

 Crotalus ruber (a native rattlesnake)